amyyf/neighborhood-map/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You can alternatively run:

+#### `npm run build`

+to deploy the production build of the app.
+Run it with a simple HTTP server from the directory.

 ## Dependencies and resources

 APIs and libraries: